arbenson/ScHoLP-Tutorial/README.md

 enron = read_txt_data("email-Enron")
 ```

-The collection of datasets from the paper are available at http://www.cs.cornell.edu/~arb/data/
+The collection of datasets from the paper are available from [this dataset web site](http://www.cs.cornell.edu/~arb/data/).

 ### Simplicial closures